MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 To configure Visual Studio Codespaces:

 1. Create an [Azure account](https://azure.microsoft.com/free/).
 2. Create a Codespaces environment.
 Please follow the [quickstart guide](https://docs.microsoft.com/visualstudio/online/quickstarts/browser).
-When creating the Codespace, make sure to enter microsoft/Quantum in the "Git Repository" field.
+When creating the Codespace, we recommend to enter `microsoft/Quantum` in the "Git Repository" field to load QDK-specific settings.

 To configure VS Code: